 RockCreek

-website | get directions | cuisine: seafood | price range: $$$ | best for: seafood and desserts
+website | 4300 Fremont Ave N (get directions) | cuisine: seafood | price range: $$$ | best for: seafood and desserts

 Named after Rock Creek, Montana where the Chef and owner Eric Donnelly regularly goes fishing, it’s clear he’s brought that same cabin vibe to the restaurant.
 There’s a huge image of his go-to fishing spot on the wall and a ton of wood and metal accents.
 The loft gives the restaurant a barn feel, yet there’s a lot of posh lighting to make it feel fancier.

-What to order: Just about everything on the menu is good, but my go-to order for dinner is their cauliflower salad and fish provençal.
+Just about everything on the menu is good, but my go-to order for dinner is their cauliflower salad and fish provençal.
 The salad is perfectly balanced and has a ton of texture thanks to thinly sliced raw cauliflower and nuts.
 You’ll get equally as balanced flavors on the fish, which has a Vietnamese-like flare with a ton of herbs and nuoc cham-like sauce.

 If I’m with a bigger group, I’ll also add on the octopus and mussel toast.
 However, I always make sure to leave room for dessert.
 Their s’more and key lime pie cups are some of the best desserts in Seattle.